Postdoctoral Fellow - Immuno-Oncology - Lab of Dr. Heather McGee

 - Application Deadline: Open Until Filled

 About City of Hope

 The long-term goals of the McGee lab are to identify key molecular and immunologic pathways that can be targeted to enhance the immune response to radiation and develop personalized medicine approaches for cancer patients treated with radiation.
-The post-doctoral researcher will play a key role in all steps of this process with the potential to apply their pre-clinical research findings to patients in a future translational study.
+The postdoctoral fellow/staff scientist researcher will play a key role in all steps of this process with the potential to apply their pre-clinical research findings to patients in a future translational study.